Frequently Asked Questions about

 Q: Why doesn’t anything stick to gas tanks?

-Vinyl will not stick to plastic gas tanks for very long.
-Initially it will stick, but the plastic is porous and under pressure.
-Petroleum will penetrate the plastic; the vapors are usually under pressure, and are forced through the sides of the tank into the adhesive.
+Vinyl will only stick to plastic gas tanks for a short time.
+Initially, it will stick, but the plastic is porous and under pressure.
+Petroleum will penetrate the plastic; the vapors are usually under pressure and are forced through the sides of the tank into the adhesive.
 That will cause the adhesive to release.
 The appearance is called “blistering.”
-You can push it back down for a while, or clear-coat an area on the tank before putting gas in it.
+You can push it back down or clear-coat an area on the tank before putting gas in it.

-Another option is to buy an aluminum tank, if one is available and you really want graphics on the tank.
+Another option is to buy an aluminum tank if one is available and you really want graphics on it.

 Q: What are those tiny bubbles that seem to appear under the laminate?

 The industry term is called “silvering.”
-When the liner is pulled off pressure sensitive adhesive it creates small points where the adhesive releases.
-In between those points, air gets trapped.
-As the adhesive sets, it smooths out and the air bubbles dissipate.
+When the liner is pulled off the pressure-sensitive adhesive, it creates minor points where the adhesive releases.
+In between those points, the air gets trapped.
+As the adhesive sets, it smooths out, and the air bubbles dissipate.
 If you have the option of heating the laminate (we suggest 100˚F), it will aid in softening the adhesive and reducing the appearance of air bubbles.
-One thing to keep in mind, is that the faster you laminate, the more air will be trapped.
-Either way with vinyl, the silvering will go away over time.
-It will typically take from one to 8 hours to fully dissipate, depending on the ambient temperature and the softness of the adhesive being used.
-With CONVEX and Pro-Shield laminates, it’s usually gone within 4 hours from the time you laminate.
+One thing to remember is that the faster you laminate, the more air will be trapped.
+Either way, with vinyl, the silvering will go away over time.
+It will typically take one to 8 hours to fully dissipate, depending on the ambient temperature and the softness of the adhesive.
+With CONVEX and Pro-Shield laminates, it’s usually gone within 4 hours from when you laminate.

 Q: Why can’t I find a profile for CONVEX vinyl?

-We used to make custom profiles for materials when we were selling ink jets, but we found that all ink jets print differently from one brand to another, from one resolution to another, and one media to another.
+We used to make custom profiles for materials when we sold ink jets, but we found that all ink jets print differently from one brand to another, from one resolution to another, and from one media to another.

-To make a profile, the first step is to set an ink limit (how much ink can you deposit on the media).
+To make a profile, the first step is to set an ink limit (how much ink you can deposit on the media).
 Once the ink limit is determined, a grey scale must be recreated (linearization).
-Once the linearization is fed back into the software, color swatches are printed and scanned back in to create the ICC profile.
-To get it right, each RIP, each resolution, speed, and number of passes that you are going to use should be profiled for each material.
+Once the linearization is fed back into the software, color swatches are printed and scanned to create the ICC profile.
+To get it right, each RIP, resolution, speed, and number of passes you will use should be profiled for each material.

-Most people who we speak with will download a generic profile or tweak an existing profile, and possibly over-saturate a print.
+Most people we speak with will download a generic profile, tweak an existing one, and possibly over-saturate a print.
 If you over-saturate the color, it may not fully out-gas by the time you laminate it with a thick laminate.
-See the next question, “What can cause laminate to release from my ink jet print.”
+See the next question, “What can cause the laminate to release from my inkjet print.”

 Due to our experience, we suggest investing in a profile-making solution; your RIP vendor may have recommendations.